Centigrade/ngtx/docs/harnesses.md

 ## Taking Things to a Higher Level

-If you use declarative testing for a while, you will notice that, even that were pretty close to being [DRY] with our testing code, there are still common patterns that occur over and over again.
+If you use declarative testing for a while, you will notice that, even that we're pretty close to being [DRY] with our testing code, there are still common patterns that occur over and over again.
 When taking a second, closer look we realize that these recurring "patterns" are just basic capabilities of your components.

 For example it is no surprise that a line like: